Electromagnetic spectrum: History and discovery

-Humans have always been aware of visible light and radiant heat but for most of history it was not known that these phenomena were connected or were representatives of a more extensive principle.
-The ancient Greeks recognized that light traveled in straight lines and studied some of its properties, including reflection and refraction.
-Light was intensively studied from the beginning of the 17th century leading to the invention of important instruments like the telescope and microscope.
-Isaac Newton was the first to use the term spectrum for the range of colours that white light could be split into with a prism.
-Starting in 1666, Newton showed that these colours were intrinsic to light and could be recombined into white light.
-A debate arose over whether light had a wave nature or a particle nature with René Descartes, Robert Hooke and Christiaan Huygens favouring a wave description and Newton favouring a particle description.
-Huygens in particular had a well developed theory from which he was able to derive the laws of reflection and refraction.
-Around 1801, Thomas Young measured the wavelength of a light beam with his two-slit experiment thus conclusively demonstrating that light was a wave.
+In 1672 Isaac Newton submitted his first paper to the Royal Society, describing the range of colours that white light could be split into with a prism using the term spectrum.
+Newton showed that these colours were intrinsic to light and could be combined to recreate white light.
+Around 1801, Thomas Young performed a number of interference experiments that played a major role in the acceptance of the wave theory of light.

 In 1800, William Herschel discovered infrared radiation.
 He was studying the temperature of different colours by moving a thermometer through light split by a prism.
 He noticed that the highest temperature was beyond red.
 He theorized that this temperature change was due to "calorific rays", a type of light ray that could not be seen.
 The next year, Johann Ritter, working at the other end of the spectrum, noticed what he called "chemical rays" (invisible light rays that induced certain chemical reactions).
 These behaved similarly to visible violet light rays, but were beyond them in the spectrum.
 They were later renamed ultraviolet radiation.

 The study of electromagnetism began in 1820 when Hans Christian Ørsted discovered that electric currents produce magnetic fields (Oersted's law).
 Light was first linked to electromagnetism in 1845, when Michael Faraday noticed that the polarization of light traveling through a transparent material responded to a magnetic field (see Faraday effect).
 During the 1860s, James Clerk Maxwell developed four partial differential equations (Maxwell's equations) for the electromagnetic field.
 Two of these equations predicted the possibility and behavior of waves in the field.
 Analyzing the speed of these theoretical waves, Maxwell realized that they must travel at a speed that was about the known speed of light.
 This startling coincidence in value led Maxwell to make the inference that light itself is a type of electromagnetic wave.
 Maxwell's equations predicted an infinite range of frequencies of electromagnetic waves, all traveling at the speed of light.
 This was the first indication of the existence of the entire electromagnetic spectrum.